MillionIntegrals/ESL/chapter_03/Readme.md

 # Linear Methods for Regression

-Run example in this directory, invoking python on the top level:
+To run example code in this directory, invoke your python interpreter in the top-level directory with following arguments:

 ```
 python -m chapter_03.main